Verifying the First Nonzero Term: Physical ZKPs for ABC End View, Goishi Hiroi, and Toichika: Abstract

 \section{Abstract}

-In this paper, we develop a physical protocol to verify the first nonzero term of a sequence using a deck of cards.
-This protocol enables a prover to show a verifier the value of the first nonzero term in a given sequence without revealing which term it is.
-Our protocol uses $\Theta(1)$ shuffles, making it simpler and more practical than a similar protocol recently developed by Fukusawa and Manabe in 2022, which uses $\Theta(n)$ shuffles, where $n$ is the length of the sequence.
-We also apply our protocol to construct zero-knowledge proof protocols for two famous logic puzzles: ABC End View and Goishi Hiroi.
-These zero-knowledge proof protocols allow a prover to physically show that he/she know solutions of the puzzles without revealing them.
+In this paper, we propose a physical protocol to verify the first nonzero term of a sequence using a deck of cards.
+The protocol lets a prover show the value of the first nonzero term of a given sequence to a verifier without revealing which term it is.
+Our protocol uses $\Theta(1)$ shuffles, which is asymptotically lower than that of an existing protocol of Fukusawa and Manabe which uses $\Theta(n)$ shuffles, where $n$ is the length of the sequence.
+We also apply our protocol to construct zero-knowledge proof protocols for three well-known logic puzzles: ABC End View, Goishi Hiroi, and Toichika.
+These protocols enables a prover to physically show that he/she know solutions of the puzzles without revealing them.